-The DataHub combines the (Earth System) data within the Research Field Earth and Environment in a unique way.
-This provision requires a consistent application of FAIR open_in_new principles and opens the data up for external users (Openness).
-Therefore, the DataHub is an offer to all researchers to gain new insights into the Earth System.
+The DataHub brings together the (Earth system) data in the research area Earth and Environment.
+This process requires a consistent implementation of the FAIR principles open_in_new and opens the data to the outside (openness).
+It thus represents an offer to all researchers and other users of the data to gain new insights.

 The concentration of the greenhouse gases carbon dioxide (CO2) and methane (CH4) in the atmosphere continues to increase.
 The time series of the measuring stations of the KIT document the long-term development.